Name:

 Before you get started, make sure you have the following installed:

-This Quickstart guide will walk you through how to build a Todo application using Expo's TypeScript template.
+This Quickstart guide will walk you through how to build a Todo application for Android or iOS using Expo's TypeScript template.

 Amplify now requires native modules not available through the Expo SDK.
 As a result, Expo Go is no longer supported but you should still be able to use Expo.
 Learn more about dropping support for Expo Go in Amplify v6.